Innovations in Rental Equipment · · 27 min read

 1. Reputation and Reviews: Start by researching the company's reputation.
 Explore online reviews and testimonials from past clients, as they provide valuable insights into the company's reliability and service quality.

-2. Quality of Equipment: Ensure that the leasing company maintains its equipment to high standards.
+2. Quality of Equipment: Ensure that the rental company maintains its equipment to high standards.
 Opt for companies that provide newer models compliant with safety regulations, as this can significantly impact project efficiency and safety.

 In an industry where customer satisfaction is increasingly prioritized, companies like Rent Equip exemplify how exceptional service can lead to loyal clientele, outperforming larger national firms.
 As John Jeanguenat, president of RentalMax, emphasizes, "The rental business by its nature is a green industry," which underscores the importance of sustainable practices alongside customer-centric approaches.
 Understanding these criteria will enable construction project managers to make informed decisions, ultimately enhancing project success.